Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Methods

 \subsection{Procedure}

-Once a person expressed interest and agreed to participate, they completed an initial questionnaire, providing demographic information and responding to the misinformation-related questionnaires.
+Once a person expressed interest in participating, they completed an initial questionnaire containing demographic questions and measurement scales.
 To prevent participants from intentionally biasing their responses, the questionnaire was administered 7-10 days before the gameplay experiment.
 After participants confirmed completion of the questionnaire, we scheduled the gameplay sessions.
 These experimental sessions were conducted either online via the VooV Meeting application or in person at a university meeting room.
 At the start of their test session, participants were given information sheets and consent forms to review and complete at their own pace.
 Once completed, Participants were introduced to the game setup and roles, and when they decided between themselves which role they would like to play.
 After the gaming session, participants again filled out the questionnaires.
 Finally, we conducted a short semi-structured interview to discuss their perceptions of the game.
-The entire session last approximately one and a half hours (See figure 7).
+The entire session last approximately one and a half hours (See \autoref{fig:study procedure}).